You can apply for an internal transfer if you want to transfer:

 If you transfer campuses but remain in the same course, your fees will be charged at the continuing rate, relevant to the year you commenced the course.

 Transferring into a different course (with or without changing campuses) means you are considered a new (commencing) student.
 Your fees will be charged at the commencing rate based on your new course start date.
+For fee amounts, see the course entry in Course Finder.

 If you are eligible for HECS, FEE or SA-HELP, you need to reapply to access these loan schemes when transferring courses.